Urban-Meteorology-Reading/UMEP-Docs/docs/source/Introduction.rst

 Road map for QGIS3 Version
 --------------------------

-The migration of UMEP into QGIS3 is almost complete.
-Below you see the status of the different tools regarding implemetation for QGIS3.
+The migration of UMEP into QGIS3 is complete.
+Some plugins are still experimental.
 Please report any issues to our `repository <https://github.com/UMEP-dev/UMEP>`__.

-MetdataProcessor - READY

-ShadowGenerator - READY

-SkyViewFactorCalculator - READY

-ImageMorphParam - READY

-ImageMorphParmsPoint - READY

-LandCoverFractionGrid - READY

-LandCoverFractionPoint - READY

-LandCoverReclassifier - READY

-WallHeight - READY

-TreeGenerator - READY

-FootprintModel - READY

-LCZ_converter - READY

-UMEP_Data_Download  - READY

-DSMGenerator  - Ready

-WATCHData  - READY

-GreaterQF  - READY

-ExtremeFinder - READY

-LQF - READY

-SEBE - READY

-SuewsSimple - READY

-SUEWSPrepare - READY

-SUEWS - READY

-SOLWEIG - READY

-BenchMarking  - READY

-SEBEVisual # TODO: Multiple changes required :Plugin blocker

-SolweigAnalyzer - READY

-SUEWSAnalyzer - READY